Why is the weather forecast always wrong?

 For us, when organising outdoor events monitoring the forecast is vital.
 And harm CAN be done by ignoring the forecasts or taking risks…

-Other things we take into consideration is the direction of the wind, the shelter at the site, the availability of suitable ground to add additional ground pegs, the ground conditions in general – ie has the recent weather made the ground too wet.
+Other things we take into consideration is the direction of the wind, the shelter at the site, the availability of suitable ground to add additional ground pegs, the time and staff available to secure the additional anchor pegs Etc. The ground conditions in general are also a factor to consider – ie has the recent (or will forecasted) weather made the ground too wet - this is important for grass pitches.

-We don’t take risks in relation to safety – if the predicted weather indicates the day will be unsafe due to high wind gusts of 30mph or above, or if the ground is saturated with water we either cancel, or, where possible look for an alternative venue which wont always be an option, (a venue isn’t always available at such short notice, is outside our budget, or isn’t practical ie it’s upstairs, there’s no parking available to allow traders to unload, or there’s no time to notify visitors of the new venue).
+We don’t take risks in relation to safety – if the predicted weather indicates the day will be unsafe due to high wind gusts of 30mph or above, or if the ground is saturated with water we either cancel, postpone, or, where possible look for an alternative venue which wont always be an option, (a venue isn’t always available at such short notice, is outside our budget, or isn’t practical ie it’s upstairs, there’s no parking available to allow traders to unload, or there’s no time to notify visitors of the new venue).
+All the alternative options takes time to arrange, Time that isn’t always available at such short notice.

-We monitor the Gusts on Met Office, Windfinder, and XC Weather (NOT BBC Weather - it's not accurate enough for us).
+We monitor the Gusts on Met Office, Windfinder, and XC Weather (NOT BBC Weather - it only reports gusts once they hit 40mph, we are interested in gusts from 30mph).
 (Take a look at it yourself and watch how unpredictible and changeable it can be at times.)

 We use the forecasts available to us at the time to make these decisions, the forecasts can change daily, and sometimes calm down before the market date, but if we have already made the decision to cancel and informed traders it's too late to reorganise at that stage.

-We have also experienced events where the forecast was worse than predicted, causing late notice cancellation or and early end to a market day.
+We have also experienced events where the forecast was worse than predicted, causing late notice cancellation or an early end to a market day.

-We take a financial hit when we cancel an event, we know the traders that depend on the markets as a source of income take a financial hit also, visitors that have planned to visit are disappointed – but none of those things can justify taking a risk with public, trader or staff safety.
+We take a financial hit when we cancel an event, our income is dependant on markets running, we know the traders that depend on the markets as a source of income take a financial hit also, visitors that have planned to visit are disappointed – but none of those things can justify taking a risk with public, trader or staff safety.

 Certainly the forecast can also change after the decision is made.
 But, it’s inevitable that this will happen at times.
 That doesn’t make it any less frustrating….Why can’t those guys at the weather station do their job right?